celFree/snake/ADVANCED.md

 ![Example gameplay](/images/gameplay_static.png)

-**This guide is for users who wish to learn more about the technical implementation details about this version of Snake.
+**This guide is for users who wish to learn more about the technical implementation details and my programming philosophy behind this version of Snake.
 If you simply want to run the game, see [Getting started](README.md#getting-started).**

 ## Project structure
 The project tree looks like this: